Loved by learners at thousands of companies

 Boosting is class of ensemble learning algorithms that includes award-winning models such as AdaBoost.
 In this chapter, you'll learn about this award-winning model, and use it to predict the revenue of award-winning movies!
 You'll also learn about gradient boosting algorithms such as CatBoost and XGBoost.The effectiveness of gradual learning50 xpIntroducing the movie database50 xpExploring movie features50 xpPredicting movie revenue100 xpBoosting for predicted revenue100 xpAdaptive boosting: award winning model50 xpYour first AdaBoost model100 xpTree-based AdaBoost regression100 xpMaking the most of AdaBoost100 xpGradient boosting50 xpRevisiting Google app reviews50 xpSentiment analysis with GBM100 xpGradient boosting flavors50 xpMovie revenue prediction with CatBoost100 xpBoosting contest: Light vs Extreme100 xp

 Get ready to see how things stack up!
 In this final chapter you'll learn about the stacking ensemble method.
-You'll learn how to implement it from scratch as well as using the mlxtend library!
-You'll apply stacking to predict the edibility of North American mushrooms, and revisit the ratings of Google apps with this more advanced approach.The intuition behind stacking50 xpExploring the mushroom dataset50 xpPredicting mushroom edibility100 xpK-nearest neighbors for mushrooms100 xpBuild your first stacked ensemble50 xpApplying stacking to predict app ratings100 xpBuilding the second-layer classifier100 xpStacked predictions for app ratings100 xpLet’s mlxtend it!50 xpA first attempt with mlxtend100 xpBack to regression with stacking100 xpMushrooms: a matter of life or death100 xpEnsembling it all together50 xp
+You'll learn how to implement it using scikit-learn as well as with the mlxtend library!
+You'll apply stacking to predict the edibility of North American mushrooms, and revisit the ratings of Google apps with this more advanced approach.The intuition behind stacking50 xpExploring the mushroom dataset50 xpPredicting mushroom edibility100 xpK-nearest neighbors for mushrooms100 xpBuild your first stacked ensemble50 xpApplying stacking to predict app ratings100 xpBuilding the stacking classifier100 xpStacked predictions for app ratings100 xpLet's mlxtend it!50 xpA first attempt with mlxtend100 xpBack to regression with stacking100 xpMushrooms: a matter of life or death100 xpEnsembling it all together50 xp

 DatasetsApp ratingsApp reviewsGame of ThronesPokémonSECOM (Semiconductor Manufacturing)TMDb (The Movie Database)